ethanstrominger/SimpleCarJava/tests.md

 TO DO:
 - Test 4: I can delete a car by ID.
-- Figure out how Ethan can right-click remotely
 - Refactor Hashtable loops
 - Clean up this document (rename, TOC,...)
 ----------------------------------